Spa Business Plan Template

 For example, you might operate one of the following types:

-In addition, within each type of spa, you may offer various services such as massages, facials, saunas, as well as hair removal and nail treatments.
+In addition, within each type of spa, you may offer various services such as massages, facials, and saunas, as well as hair removal and skin treatments.

 In addition to explaining the type of spa you operate, the Company Analysis section of your business plan needs to provide background on your business.